Relieves hot flashes due to menopause and lowers your risk of osteoporosis.

 - Weight increased

-What to expect when you start Minivelle (Estradiol Patch)Skip what to expect section.
+What to expect when you take Minivelle (Estradiol Patch)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Remove the patch by tearing the package by hand and not with scissors.
 Never cut the patch.